Sheffield-Theoretical-Chemistry/ccrepo_utility/README.md

 If you use this information in your research, please consider citing the [ccRepo website](http://www.grant-hill.group.shef.ac.uk/ccrepo/index.html) as part of your paper.

 You should also cite the original literature detailing the basis sets you use.
 A [full bibliography](http://www.grant-hill.group.shef.ac.uk/ccrepo/bib.html) can be found on ccRepo to help with this.

-In addition it would be greatly appreciated if you would cite this GitHub repository if you used this utility in your work. :)